Code-4-Community/jumpstart-backend/README.md

   [Mac/Linux](https://maven.apache.org/install.html#unix-based-operating-system-linux-solaris-and-mac-os-x-tips)
   - Once you do that, restart your terminal (and your text editor if you were using that as your terminal), and run `mvn --version`.
 Make sure the Java version is 11.
-- [ ] If you're on Windows, we're going to set your terminal to use *Git Bash* Instead of the command prompt (working with bash is more pleasant in our opinion. also, a lot of commands carry over, and it should be easy to figure out the equivalent from Google.)
+- [ ] If you're on Windows, we're going to set your in-IntelliJ terminal to use *Git Bash* Instead of the command prompt (working with bash is more pleasant in our opinion. also, a lot of commands carry over, and it should be easy to figure out the equivalent from Google.)
   - Go to `File > Settings > Tools > Terminal` and replace your shell path with